ngxs/store/docs/advanced/life-cycle.md

 ```

 ## `ngxsAfterBootstrap`
-If a state implements the `NgxsAfterBootsrap` interface, its `ngxsAfterBootstrap` method will be invoked after the root view and all its children have been rendered.
+If a state implements the `NgxsAfterBootsrap` interface, its `ngxsAfterBootstrap` method will be invoked after the root view and all its children have been rendered, because Angular invokes functions, retrieved from the injector by `APP_BOOTSTRAP_LISTENER` token, only after creating and attaching `ComponentRef` of the root component to the tree of views.

 ```TS
 export interface ZooStateModel {